 - Our Songhaven Care Concerts scheme, with solo performance visits to care homes and community centres;

-Songhaven was founded in early 2017 by London-based mezzo soprano Vivien Conacher and is a registered Community Interest Company (not-for-profit social enterprise).
+Songhaven was founded in early 2017 by London-based mezzo soprano Vivien Conacher and is a registered Community Interest Company.

 FREQUENTLY ASKED QUESTIONS